egeldenhuys/knowledge-base/linux-mint/black-screen-on-startup.md

 Black screen on startup.

 ## Solution
 Open Display settings and select Apply.
+(Seems to only work with a dual monitor setup)

 ## Process
 Wait for computer to fully boot, then sent the following keys: